mayowaolatunji/blog/ethereum-events/ethereum-events.md

 However, there cannot be more than three indexed arguments (topics) in an event.
 An anonymous event can have 4 indexed arguments (we will cover this distinction later).

-An argument with zero events is also valid.
+An event with zero arguments is also valid.

 ## Variable names in events are optional but recommended